-Most of the time, a MHCP is free to get if your GP or Medical Centre is completely Medicare covered.
+Most of the time, mental health treatment plans are free to get if a GP or Medical Centre is completely Medicare covered.
 With Medicare, some costs, like seeing certain specialists or other health professionals, can be rebated, as they will be charged separately.
-Your doctor will inform you of any costs when you agree to a Mental Health Care Plan.
+Your doctor will inform you of any costs when you get a Mental Health Care Plan.
 If you are unsure of what fees you may incur, consult your doctor.

 Who Is Eligible For A Mental Health Treatment Plan?

-A Mental Health Treatment Plan is available to those with a mental health disorder diagnosed by a doctor.
+A Mental Health Treatment Plan is available to those with a mental health disorder diagnosed by health professionals.
 This includes children, teenagers and adults alike.

 Will The GP Select A Psychologist For Me Or Can I Choose One Afterwards

-The GP may refer you to a psychologist nearby, but you are welcome to conduct your own research.
+The GP may refer you to a psychologist nearby to treat your mental health issue, but you are welcome to conduct your own research.